hl7-eu/idea4rc/input/pagecontent/index.md

 ##### Preparation for Implementation

-1.  **exploit the potential of EURACAN and other existing ERNs** for RC data sharing acrosso Europe for rare cancer "data economy" scenarios co-creation and valuation supported by sound data governance policies and a resilient and privacy preserving IT architecture.
+1.  **exploit the potential of EURACAN and other existing ERNs** for RC data sharing across Europe, involving stakeholders for rare cancer data economy scenarios co-creation and valuation supported by sound data governance policies and a resilient and privacy preserving IT architecture.

 2.  **extend HL7 FHIR concepts to a distributed data sharing enviroment** and realize a set of AI-assisted tools ensuring interoperability and